Kravchie/beehive/README.md

 # Beehive
 Files
 - dev.py -- python script installed on RPIs to simulate smart devices
-- /android/ -- java android files installed on the smartphone as a experiment controller
+- /android/ -- java android files (the app installed on the smartphone as an experiment controller)